-Abstract.
-A variety of properties characterizes the execution of scientific applications on HPC environments (CPU, I/O or memory-bounded, execution time, degree of parallelism, dedicated computational resources, strong- and weak-scaling behaviour, to cite some).
-This situation causes scheduling decisions to have a great influence on the performance of the applications, making difficult to achieve an optimal exploitation with cost-effective strategies of the HPC resources.
-In this work the NAS Parallel Benchmarks have been executed in a systematic way in a modern state-of-the-art and an older cluster, to identify dependencies between MPI tasks mapping and the speedup or resource occupation.
-A full characterization with micro-benchmarks has been performed.
-Then, an examination on how different task grouping strategies and cluster setups affect the execution time of jobs and infrastructure throughput.
+Abstract In this work the Numerical Aerodynamic Simulation (NAS) benchmarks have been executed in a systematic way on two clusters of rather different architectures and CPUs, to identify dependencies between MPI tasks mapping and the speedup or resource occupation.
+To this respect, series of experiments with the NAS kernels have been designed to take into account the context complexity when running scientific applications on HPC environments (CPU, I/O or memory-bound, execution time, degree of parallelism, dedicated computational resources, strong- and weak-scaling behaviour, to cite some).
+This context includes scheduling decisions, which have a great influence on the performance of the applications, making difficult to achieve an optimal exploitation with cost-effective strategies of the HPC resources.
+An analysis on how task grouping strategies under various cluster setups drive the execution time of jobs and the infrastructure throughput is provided.
 As a result, criteria for cluster setup arise linked to maximize performance of individual jobs, total cluster throughput or achieving better scheduling.
-It is expected that this work will be of interest on the design of scheduling policies and useful to HPC administrators.
+To this respect, a criterion for execution decisions is suggested.
+This work is expected to be of interest on the design of scheduling policies and useful to HPC administrators.

-Keywords: MPI application performance, benchmarking, cluster throughput, NAS Parallel Benchmarks
+Keywords MPI application performance \cdot Benchmarking \cdot Cluster throughput \cdot NAS Parallel Benchmarks